top of page

 If we believe that a Creator exists—one who designed us with intention and purpose—then the next question becomes deeply personal and eternally important: Who is that Creator?
 And how can we truly know Him—or Them?

 Across the world, people worship many different gods or spiritual beings, each with their own names, stories, and traditions.
-Some believe in a single all-powerful deity, others in multiple deities, forces of nature, or ancestral spirits.
-But here’s a thought that deserves honest reflection: Just because a spiritual presence is real, does that necessarily mean it's good or worthy of worship?
+Some believe in a single all-powerful deity, others in multiple gods, forces of nature, or ancestral spirits.
+But here is a question that deserves honest reflection: just because a spiritual presence may be real, does that necessarily mean it is good—or worthy of worship?

 From a biblical perspective, not every supernatural being is divine—some may in fact be deceptive.
 Scriptures like 2 Corinthians 11:14 warn us that “even Satan disguises himself as an angel of light.”
 So while people may experience genuine spiritual encounters, who’s to say those experiences aren’t influenced by powers that intend to mislead rather than enlighten?
 Consider the example of ancient cultures offering sacrifices to gods that demanded blood or fear.
 Were those divine beings—or something darker?